arnicamarzban/project-1/README.md

 # project-1
-this is my project with my group mate, golsa
+this is my sample project